Full Body 3 Day Calisthenics Workout Routine

 Calisthenics exercises are adaptable, challenging, and effective.
 They help build lean muscle, increase strength, balance, and flexibility, and help you achieve your best shape with minimal to no equipment.

-You can do various bodyweight exercises, from the upper to the lower body, to take your fitness to the next level.
-However, you need a good workout plan to train in an organized manner and achieve the best results.
+You can perform various bodyweight exercises, targeting both the upper and lower body, to elevate your fitness to the next level.
+However, you need a well-structured workout plan to train in an organized manner and achieve optimal results.

 In this article, I’ve shared an ultimate 3 day calisthenics workout routine that can help you enhance your overall fitness over time.